 If you think about drain problems you will probably be thinking about flooding during heavy rain, autumn leaves causing blockages and more things related.
 You would, of course be correct but its not just bad weather that has an impact.
 No, hot weather can damage your drains and cause problems too!

-While it is fair to say we have had some wet British summer holiday days this year we have also had a couple of bouts of extreme heat.
-These events are said to become more likely and as they do we will become more aware of some of the issues.
+It is fair to say we have had some wet British summer holiday days this year we have also had a couple of bouts of extreme heat.
+These events are said to become more likely and as they do we will become more aware of some issues.

 A lot of our draining pipes are made of plastic.
 This piping is also often exposed to the outside and in very hot weather they can fracture and crack.
 The UV light from long spells of sun can cause the plastic to become brittle but the heat itself can cause them to split.
 But it’s not just plastic pipes, if the ground gets extremely dry it can crack and fracture which can put strain on drainage pipes under the surface.
 In some very rare cases tarmac surfaces can melt and it is not unheard of for this to expose underground pipes which could be damaged.